-- 51W Steady-state power supply
+- Power supply: 51W Steady-state

-Compaq SoftPaq (OEM) drivers for this model:
+OEM Compaq SoftPaq drivers for the Presario Desktop 2200:

 - SoftPaq 9451

-- Cyrix GX 5510 onboard video
+- Video: Cyrix GX 5510 onboard video

-- SoftPaq 5015 – Win95/98 driver)
+- SoftPaq 5015 – (Win95/98 driver)

-- Analog Devices SoundPort AD 1847
+- Sound: Analog Devices SoundPort AD 1847

-- SoftPaq 7341 – Win95/98 driver)
+- SoftPaq 7341 – (Win95/98 driver)

 After a careful tear-down, light brushing and vacuum cleaning, here is the partial re-assembled chassis:

 The industry standard method that was generally used in the 90’s with 72-pin EDO SIMM RAM used pins 68-70 as bridged jumpers to identify the RAM size and speed to the motherboard using the Presence Detection designation.
-Companies like IBM, Compaq and others used a proprietary mechanism of identifying their RAM for their branded motherboards.
-That being said, if you have a generic EDO RAM stick of a known size, you can manually bridge the solder pads using bridging resistors (0 resistance jumpers) in the appropriate configuration to your motherboard manufacturer.
+Companies like IBM, Compaq and others used a proprietary arrangement of the jumpers on pins 68-70 which meant that any attempt to install a standard non-Compaq branded RAM would likely result in incomplete detection or complete lack of usability.